AtmolanderMimi/basm/book/src/cli-capabilities.md

 ### Flags
 {{#custom run-flags}}

-## Bf Optimisations
+## Bf Optimizations
-`basm` applies some basic optimisations to the bf resulting from the transpilation process by default.
+`basm` applies some basic optimizations to the bf resulting from the transpilation process by default.
 It can merge operators to reduce redundant use (e.g: `+++-` would turn into `++`) and it can reorder operations so that less tape pointer moves are used.
-Overall, the purpose of the built in optimiser is to reduce the number of operators in compiled scripts.
+Overall, the purpose of the built in optimizer is to reduce the number of operators in compiled scripts.
-By default, basm doesn't remove redundent operations and is generally quite stupid.
+By default, basm doesn't remove redundant operations and is generally quite stupid.
 For example, an instruction like `INCR 12 0;`, which does nothing, would still move the tape pointer to the 12th cell.
-This gets optimised out.
+This gets optimized out.

-All optimisation are made to have no impact on the resulting program, at a few exceptions:
+All optimization are made to have no impact on the resulting program, at a few exceptions:
-* Willingfully moving the tape pointer before 0 will be optimised out if there is a cancelling move afterwards (e.g: `<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>`)
+* Willingfully moving the tape pointer before 0 will be optimized out if there is a cancelling move afterwards (e.g: `<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>`)
 * Any pointer moves that don't lead to other operations (at the end of the program) are removed

-If you suspect that optimisations are messing with your program, you can disable them with the `-u` flag.
+If you suspect that optimizations are messing with your program, you can disable them with the `-u` flag.